Table of Contents

-Lab-Ally has access to a CLIA certified lab, so biomarker screening of pancreatic cancer samples is possible, but this is unlikely to be cost effective unless you want to purchase all tested specimens regardless of their biomarker profile.
+Biomarker screening of pancreatic cancer samples is possible, but this is unlikely to be cost effective.
 If you only want pancreatic cancer samples with certain markers, remember that you will have to pay for testing of the ones that are negative too.
 A better alternative may be to purchase sections only for a statistically suitable number of cases, screen them in your own lab using your preferred assay or third party, high volume genetic screening service, then request the blocks of interest.

 Chard, L., Maniati, E., Wang, P., Zhang, Z., Gao, D., Wang, J., . . .
 Wang, Y. (2014).
 A Vaccinia virus armed with interleukin-10 is a promising therapeutic agent for treatment of murine pancreatic cancer.
 Clin Cancer Res. doi: 10.1158/1078-0432.CCR-14-0464

 De La Cruz, M. S., Young, A. P., & Ruffin, M. T. (2014).
 Diagnosis and management of pancreatic cancer.
 Am Fam Physician, 89(8), 626-632.